Mental Health and Wellness for International Students: Thriving

 10. Creating a Personal Wellness Plan

-provides a proactive approach to mental health management.
+abroad experience provides a proactive approach to mental health

 Wellness Plan Components: